-Argument For Proposition 115
+Argument For Proposition?

-1) The measure protects viable human life by placing a reasonable restriction on abortion after an infant can live outside the mother's womb.
-Colorado is one of only seven states that allows abortion at any time during a pregnancy even though infants born as early as 22 weeks gestation can survive outside the womb and experience good developmental outcomes.
-The measure allows time for a pregnant woman to make a choice about her pregnancy, and permits abortion after 22 weeks when necessary to save the life of the mother.
-In addition, the measure does not penalize women who receive prohibited abortions.
-This is a balanced approach with reasonable and limited exceptions that recognizes the dignity of women and the humanity of their unborn children.
+1) The measure protects viable human life.
+Current Colorado law allows abortion at any time during a pregnancy even though premature babies born as early as 22 weeks gestation can survive.
+This measure places a reasonable restriction on abortion after viability, while still allowing a pregnant woman several months to make a choice about her pregnancy.
+The measure also provides an exception that allows an abortion after 22 weeks when necessary to save the life of the mother.
+This is a balanced approach with reasonable exceptions to a very personal issue.

-Argument Against Proposition 115
+Argument Against Proposition?

 1) Restricting access to abortion limits a woman's right to bodily autonomy and interferes with the patient and doctor relationship.
-The choice to end a pregnancy is often a serious and difficult decision, and should be left solely up to the woman, in consultation with her doctor and in accordance with her beliefs.
-The measure does not include any exceptions for risks to the woman's health or for a woman who has been the victim of rape or incest to obtain an abortion after 22 weeks.
-In addition, it provides no exceptions for the detection of a serious fetal abnormality after 22 weeks, which may force women to carry a nonviable pregnancy to term.
-Every pregnancy is unique, and decisions related to pregnancy should not be arbitrarily limited by state government.
+The choice to end a pregnancy is often a serious and difficult decision, and should be left solely up to the woman, in consultation with her doctor, to decide what is best for her.
+The measure does not include any exceptions to allow women who have been the victim of rape or incest to obtain an abortion later in a pregnancy.
+In addition, it provides no exceptions for the detection of a serious fetal abnormality later in pregnancy, which may force women to carry a nonviable pregnancy to term.
+Women, with the advice of a medical professional, should be able to seek an abortion, without arbitrary time limits enforced by state government.

-Estimate of Fiscal Impact for Proposition 115
+Estimate of Fiscal Impact for Proposition?

 - State revenue.
-Proposition 115 will minimally increase state revenue from criminal fines and court fees beginning in state budget year 2020-21.
+Proposition ? will minimally increase state revenue from criminal fines and court fees beginning in state budget year 2020-21.
 It may also increase revenue from civil penalties and regulatory fees by a minimal amount. - State spending.
-Starting in state budget year 2020-21, Proposition 115 will minimally increase workload in the Department of Regulatory Agencies and may increase costs in the Department of Health Care Policy and Financing. - Local government revenue and spending.
-Starting in state budget year 2020-21, Proposition 115 will increase costs and workload for district attorneys and may increase revenue, costs, and workload for the Denver County Court.
+Starting in state budget year 2020-21, Proposition? will minimally increase workload in the Department of Regulatory Agencies and may increase costs in the Department of Health Care Policy and Financing. - Local government revenue and spending.
+Starting in state budget year 2020-21, Proposition? will increase costs and workload for district attorneys and may increase revenue, costs, and workload for the Denver County Court.